 Other Names for this Disease

-pineal gland, a small organ in the brain that makes melatonin, a hormone which regulates sleep.
-Pineocytomas most often occur in adults as a solid mass, though it may appear to have fluid-filled (cystic) spaces on images of the brain.
-Pineocytomas are usually slow-growing and do not usually spread to other parts of the body.
+pineal gland, a small organ in the brain that makes melatonin (a sleep-regulating hormone).
+Pineocytomas most often occur in adults as a solid mass, although they may appear to have fluid-filled (cystic) spaces on images of the brain.
+Signs and symptoms of pineocytomas include headaches, nausea, hydrocephalus, vision abnormalities, and Parinaud syndrome.
+Pineocytomas are usually slow-growing and rarely spread to other parts of the body.
 Treatment includes surgery to remove the pineocytoma; most of these tumors do not regrow (recur) after surgery.A pineocytoma is a tumor of the

 - Gaillard F, Jones J. Masses of the pineal region: clinical presentation and radiographic features.
 Postgraduate Medical Journal.
 2010; 86:597-607. http://www.ncbi.nlm.nih.gov/pubmed/20971711.
 Accessed 12/13/2011.